 For those engineers dealing with motor driven devices, it is necessary to understand: the variety of motors, how they work, and how to select them.
-This course covers all DC and AC machines (generator and motor), their working principle, characteristics, selection criteria and the way to control.
-An introduction to 3-phase electricity is added, since many industrial motors are 3-phase.
+This course covers all DC and AC machines (generator and motor), but the emphasis is on motors. their working principle, characteristics, selection criteria and the way to control.
+An introduction to 3-phase electricity is added since many industrial motors are 3-phase.

 - Review of DC and AC (single-phase and 3-phase) electricity